cair/master-thesis-template/README.md

 # master-thesis-template
-Master Thesis proposal for UiA 2018
-A full example can be found [here](https://arxiv.org/pdf/1801.09597.pdf)
+Master's Thesis template for University of Agder, ICT A full example can be found [here](https://arxiv.org/pdf/1801.09597.pdf)

 # How to use with ShareLaTeX